 HISTOPATHOLOGY, CARCINOGENESIS, AND MOLECULAR BIOLOGY

 Squamous cell head and neck cancers can be divided into well-differentiated, moderately well-differentiated, and poorly differentiated categories.
 Poorly differentiated tumors have a worse prognosis than well-differentiated tumors.
-For nasopharyngeal cancers, the less common differentiated squamous cell carcinoma is distinguished from nonkeratinizing and undifferentiated carcinoma (lymphoepithelioma) that contains infiltrating lymphocytes ...
+For nasopharyngeal cancers, the less common differentiated squamous cell carcinoma is distinguished from nonkeratinizing and undifferentiated carcinoma (lymphoepithelioma) ...